Hit enter after type your search item

 The example of using font-awesome icons

-Almost in all examples, I used the buttons for demonstrating how to use icons for certain library.
+Almost in all examples, I used the buttons for demonstrating how to use icons for certain libraries.
 This is because it is simple to explain and learn while you may apply the icon code in various elements easily.

 Bootstrap font awesome